-- 4 Open the WinPDM. - 5 Place the spare handset in the Desktop Programmer (DP1) cradle. - 6 Run the template with the basic network settings containing (see 4.5 Configure a Handset with a Template on page 13): - Network settings1 (located under Network > Network A, B, C, or D) - VoIP settings2 (located under VoIP) - WSG settings3 (located under Device > WSG) - 7 Remove the handset from the Desktop Programmer (DP1) cradle.
-The handset restarts, depending upon parameter changes. - 8 Enter the number and the password4 (if any).
-Press "Login".

-^{1.} All required system settings for the WLAN.
-For example SSID and Security mode.
+- 4. Open the WinPDM. - 5.
+Place the spare handset in the Desktop Programmer (DP1) cradle. - 6.
+Run the template with the basic network settings containing (see Chapter 4.5: Configure a Handset with a Template on page 32): - Network settings (located under Network > Network A, B, C, or D): All required system settings for the W/LAN.
+For example SSID and - All required system settings for the WLAN.
+For example SSID and Security mode. - VoIP settings (located under VoIP):